jisotalo/reciva-radio-stations-sqlite/README.md

 This is a dump of Reciva stations database which no longer exists.
 It contains **65859 streams for 52754 internet radio stations** collected by users.

+**20.11.2021**:
-**20.11.2021 - Added 56102 new streams and 44060 stations (however most of them are old and probably offline)**
+- Added 56102 new streams and 44060 stations
+- Thank you David (http://www.megapico.co.uk/sharpfin/mediaserver.html) for your contribution with the station list!
+  - Check out his Mediaserver for Reciva radios!
+- Some of them are old and probably offline, but there are thousands of working ones

 This database is meant only to be used to add channels to your "bricked" Reciva-based radios (see https://github.com/jisotalo/reciva-radio-patching).
 It's not allowed to be used in any other purpose.